So, you’ve brought targeted traffic to your website, and that’s perfect. But, do you know how to drive the users towards your CTA (Call-to-action)?

-The best way to summarise the user journey of your website is to create a user flow map or a diagram.
+The best way to summarize the user journey of your website is to create a user flow map or a diagram.
 A diagram can help you work out what it will take for the users to complete the desired action, such as signing up for a newsletter or purchasing your product.

 According to Neil Patel, the best user flows are simple and geared towards action.
-The mapping process alone is what helps you to keep users in the funnel and to define where the goals will meet their needs.
+The mapping process alone is what helps you to keep users in the funnel and define where your goals will meet their needs.
 When you know where users interact the most, you can focus your efforts for maximum conversions.

 If you already have your Google Analytics behavior flow data ready, you can easily map out and redefine the user journey.
 The best way to achieve this is either using a spreadsheet or a flowchart/wireframing tool.